-Interests of The Maxim Group in the Merger; Fees
+Interests of Maxim Group in the Merger; Fees

-The Maxim Group served as an underwriter in our IPO and agreed to defer \$720,000 of its underwriting discounts and commissions until after the consummation of a business combination.
+Maxim served as an underwriter in our IPO and agreed to defer \$720,000 of its underwriting discounts and commissions until after the consummation of a business combination.
 Maxim has also served as our financial advisor in connection with negotiating the Merger.
-The Maxim Group did not provide any fairness opinion or formal analysis of the value of PharmAthene, the Merger or the merger consideration to the Board of HAQ.
 The deferred amount payable in connection with the IPO will be paid out of the trust account established for the proceeds of the IPO only if we consummate the Merger.
 Maxim, therefore, has an interest in our consummating the Merger that will result in the payment of its deferred compensation.
 Further, Maxim owns an option to purchase 225,000 units (comprised of one share and one warrant) at an exercise price of \$10.00 per unit, received as consideration as underwriters in our IPO.